Insights from Gnosis: Muscle Loss & Muscle Gain Science – Muscles & Muscle Mass

 Muscle Gain & Muscle Loss Science - Fat Versus MuscleIt is important to note that it is not possible to turn muscle into fat, any more than it is to turn fat into muscle.
 Fat cells and muscle cells are different structures and are not interchangeable.
 Muscle does not “turn into fat.”
 Period.
 There is no process in the human body by which muscle – which is made up of mainly protein, amino acids, and water – transforms itself into any of the four kinds of fat, be it regular fat, skinny fat, brown fat, or beige fat.
 The human body, no matter how amazing it can be at times, cannot magically turn one tissue into another.

 Thus, no amount of dieting, no amount of lifestyle changes, and no amount of exercise (resistance or cardio)/effort in the gym will fix/get rid of or change/turn/transform/translate skinny fat into muscle/mass.
 The best you can do is reduce skinny fat and manage it through lifestyle, exercise, and diet.
-Understanding your genetic scientific body type, one of The Four Body Types (as per the Body Type Science theory), helps you accept your generic body for what it is to figure out the best science-based diet, exercise, and lifestyle to be as healthy as possible in the short and long term.
+Understanding your genetic scientific body type, one of The Four Body Types (as per the Body Type Science theory), helps you accept your genetic body for what it is to figure out the best science-based diet, exercise, and lifestyle to be as healthy as possible in the short and long term.

 Muscle Loss & Muscle Gain Science – Genetic Scientific Standard Body Type One (BT1) & Developed Muscles/Muscle Mass